muyueh/landing-page/README.md

 npm run build
 ```

 Then open `agnes/index.html` in a browser to preview the static site.
-The build places compiled assets in the `agnes/dist` directory.
+The build places compiled assets in the `agnes/dist` directory, and the compiled files are checked into the repository so GitHub Pages always has the CSS and JS available.

 ## Deployment
 Push changes to `main`, `master`, or `work` to trigger the **Deploy to GitHub Pages** workflow.
 The workflow installs dependencies, builds the theme (including `dist` assets), uploads the `agnes` directory, and deploys it to GitHub Pages.
 You can also run the workflow manually from the **Actions** tab.